vinayphys/discussion2020/index.markdown

 Pavitra		:	TBA
 Sreevidya	:	TBA
 Vinay		  :	Glassy dynamics in embryonic tissues

+If you are also interested in discussing something then please mail us with the details.

 ## The Upcoming Discussion:
 Speaker :      [Vinay Vaibhav](https://www.imsc.res.in/~vinayv/)